-

 Italy Attractions

 Head north to explore the canals of Venice by gondola, or indulge in the wonderful shopping in the fashion capital of Milan.
-A little further is the magical city of Florence, teeming with culture and Italian flair.
-Or one can continue south past Rome to Naples and explore the ruins of Pompeii and Herculaneum, destroyed by Mount Vesuvius, which can be seen standing sentinel over the city.
+A little further south is the magical city of Florence, teeming with culture and Italian flair.
+Continue south past Rome to Naples and explore the ruins of Pompeii and Herculaneum, destroyed by Mount Vesuvius, which can be seen standing sentinel over the city.
 Italy takes a lifetime to explore properly because there is so much on offer for visitors.
 From the gondola-lined canals of Venice to the white sandy beaches of San Remo, to the Alps, Dolomites and Apennines, Italy has everything from beach holidays to luxury mountain ski resorts and a whole lot more in between.

 Capitoline Hill

-Capitoline Hill was the original capital of Ancient Rome and continues to serve as the seat of the city's government.…
+Capitoline Hill was the original capital of Ancient Rome and continues to serve as the seat of the city's government.
+It is the smallest, but also the most famous, of the Seven Hills of Rome, and once…

 Chianti Region